lithictech/suma/docs/mobility.md

 We fill our database with vehicles that we fetch from providers, usually through GBFS feeds but potentially in other ways (like providers who have APIs we can use).

-To do this, we fetch vehicle data using provider and market-specific mechanisms, and replace relevant rows into the `mobility_vehicles` table (vehicles no longer present get deleted).
+To do this, we fetch vehicle data using provider and eligibility-specific mechanisms, and replace relevant rows into the `mobility_vehicles` table (vehicles no longer present get deleted).